 The environment is becoming very competitive.
-The objective of “New Generation Business Model” is therefore to help us, in this context; to position our model or to consider its redesign.
+The objective of the “New Generation Business Model” is therefore to help us, in this context; to position our model or to consider its redesign.

-Inventing business models means looking at new ways of creating value for companies, customers and society as a whole.
+Inventing business models means looking at new ways of creating value for companies, customers, and society as a whole.
 Replace obsolete models.

 To this end, “New Generation Business Model” answers how to: